OpenConext/OpenConext-profile/README.md

 Run `./makeRelease.sh` with the version number of the relevant release to create a deployable tar-ball.

-During deployment, unpack the tar on the deployment target and configure the application by placing the required `parameters.yml` and `global_view_parameters.yml` files in the `app/config` directory.
+During deployment, unpack the tar on the deployment target and configure the application by placing the required `parameters.yaml` and `global_view_parameters.yaml` files in the `config/legacy` directory.
 To prepare the application environment, run `composer prepare-env` on the deployment target.

 Make sure to set the correct Symfony environment by setting or exporting `SYMFONY_ENV`.

+Running the release script can be run on bare metal, but this might result in side effects as certain extensions or PHP version do not match up with versions used in the containers.

+To have reproducible results, run the release script in your container:

+`docker run -v $PWD/Releases/:/root/Releases/ ghcr.io/openconext/openconext-containers/openconext-phpfpm-dev:latest /root/Releases/makeRelease.sh TAG/develop/master`

 ## Texts and translations

-Updating the texts (and translations of those texts) in the web interface can be done on an installation that runs in `DEV` mode.
-Make sure you log into profile at `https://profile-dev.vm.openconext.org`.
-Then go to `https://profile.vm.openconext.org/app_dev.php/_trans/` to update the strings.
+When adding translatable keys, the easiest way to work is to add them in the twig templates first (eg. `'some.key'|trans`) and then use the command line to scan for translations.

 The following command can be used to scan for translations:

      ./bin/extract-translations.sh

+All new keys will be shown in the yml files with as text the key again followed by `# FIXME`.

+While the used bundle (JMS/Translation bundle) supports a web interface, it was removed in 2019 from this project and is no longer supported for Profile.

 ## Common tasks

+### Running tests
+QA tooling is installed for this project.
+A collection of code quality checks can be performed using the

+`composer run tests`

+command.
+These tests will also be run when GitHub Actions runs the test-integration workflow.

+Individual tests can be run using the shell scripts that are found in the `ci` folder.

 ### Working on the front-end